embeddedaddicted/OctoPi_GUI_Setup/README.md

 ![The OctoPi Desktop GUI](https://user-images.githubusercontent.com/64366648/84556245-7ebc0a00-ad21-11ea-9fbe-6b6a640fc52d.png)

+To update your RPi with all the latest packages and releases, type the following:

+>> sudo apt update

+* Enter the password.

+>> sudo apt full-upgrade

+* When prompted, enter "Y".

+### As soon as all the packages download and unpack, your Raspberry Pi - OctoPi is up and ready to use!

 ## Next: How to enable remote access to OctoPi using VNC, control your 3D printer remotely: